Colugo: Characteristics

-Colugos are nocturnal, tree-dwelling mammals.
+Colugos are nocturnal, tree-dwelling, gliding mammals.

 Appearance and anatomy

 They reach lengths of 35 to 40 cm and weigh 1 to 2 kg.
 They have long, slender front and rear limbs, a medium-length tail, and a relatively light build.
 The head is small, with large, front-focused eyes for excellent binocular vision, and small rounded ears.

 The incisor teeth of colugos are highly distinctive; they are comb-like in shape with up to 20 tines on each tooth.
 The incisors are analogous in appearance and function to the incisor suite in strepsirrhines, which is used for grooming.
 The second upper incisors have two roots, another unique feature among mammals.
 The dental formula of colugos is: